Health and safety adviser Health and safety officer

 1. Entry requirements

-You can study towards health and safety qualifications while you're working, or you could complete a qualification before applying for a trainee position.
+You could study for a health and safety qualification while you’re working.
+You could also take a course before looking for a trainee position.

 2. Skills required

 - organisational skills